OceanAnalysis Functions

 A type to hold CTD data

-Objects of type Ctd are returned by as_ctd, read_ctd_cnv and read_argo and can be passed to plotting functions plot_profile and plot_TS, and by several functions relating to seawater properties, such as SA and other TEOS-10 related functions, as well as functions relating to the distributions of such properties, such as N2.
+Objects of type Ctd are returned by as_ctd, read_ctd_cnv, read_ctd_rsk and read_argo.
+Such objects can be passed to plotting functions plot_profile and plot_TS, and to some functions relating to seawater properties, such as SA and other TEOS-10 related functions, as well as functions relating to the distributions of such properties, such as N2.

 source